API-Beast/Springbok/README.md

+## Springbok was once again reorganized and the new version can be found [here](https://github.com/API-Beast/Springbok).

 # Springbok

 Springbok is a C++ library for developing full featured 2D games in a limited timeframe.
 It provides many helpful classes, such as a KeyframeMap for animation, a Image class for managed texture loading and Vec2 and Angle classes to be used in your calculations.
 Springbok is not a engine, and gives you complete freedom in how you design your games code.